Hoxhunt vs Adaptive Security: Side-by-Side Enterprise Buyer’s Guide (2026)

 Simulation realism Threat-informed simulations grounded in real, user-reported attacks that bypass filters.
 OSINT + AI-generated scenarios; realism depends on prompts and manual tuning.

-Deepfake & multichannel Deepfakes, vishing, SMS built on real attack patterns; customers rate quality as best-in-class.
+Deepfake & multichannel Deepfakes, vishing, and SMS built on real attack patterns; customers rate quality as best-in-class.
 Deepfakes and multichannel heavily marketed; quality and threat alignment vary.

-Microsoft 365 & Defender fit Built around M365: one report button, Defender/EDR-triggered training, SCIM/Entra, SOC-ready workflows.
+Microsoft 365 & Defender fit Built around M365: one report button, Defender/EDR-triggered training, SCIM/Entra, and SOC-ready workflows.
 Mentions M365 readiness; integration depth and automation require careful validation.

 Simulation realism: Real threats vs. AI demos